 Don't rely on formulas

-Developing a shape brain when students are under 12 can cultivate a better spatial awareness
+Developing geometrical thinking where students under 12 can improve spatial awareness

 Tamaishiki Ultimate Shapes

 In Japan's widespread collective curriculum, “shape” or “geometry” is taught in schools only during a certain period of time.
 This is why children can’t develop geometrical thinking which is a sense to work out problems regarding shapes.
 The subject "shape" frequently appears in the entrance examination both to junior high and high schools.
 Therefore, "Tamanishiki Ultimate Shapes" was developed to improve geometrical thinking among children.
 This material is internationally gaining attention and has been used in national schools and prestigious private schools in India.

 The Most Required Ability to Solve Shape Problems

 Having "a creative mind" helps to visualize shapes in a head